nate-thegrate/vegan-chef/recipes/bread/strawberry lime jam.md

 Either add some thickener or wait for some of the excess water to boil off (chia seeds make a pretty good thickener anyway).

-Once the strawberries seem cooked to your satisfaction, add the aspartame & chia seeds, and then let it cool.
+Once the strawberries seem cooked to your satisfaction, add the sweetener & chia seeds, and then let it cool.

-Alternatively, you can use sugar-free lemonade mix in place of lime juice, which will also reduce the amount of aspartame needed.
+Alternatively, you can use sugar-free lemonade mix in place of lime juice, which will also reduce the amount of sweetener needed.